paperless-ngx/paperless-ngx/docs/api.md

-By default, the API will return a truncated version of object-level permissions, returning `user_can_change` indicating whether the current user has edit permissions.
+By default, the API will return a truncated version of object-level permissions, returning `user_can_change` indicating whether the current user can edit the object (either because they are the object owner or have permissions granted).
 You can pass the parameter `full_perms=true` to API calls to view the full permissions of objects in a format that mirrors the `set_permissions` parameter above.

 ## API Versioning